 By the late 1790’s Britain’s position in Ireland was under threat.
-Radicals belonging to Wolfe Tone’s United Irishman were actively engaged in military preparations to oppose British rule, and this tempted the French to send troops to their support.
+Radicals belonging to Wolfe Tone’s United Irishman were actively engaged in military preparations to oppose British rule.
+This tempted the French to send troops to their support.
 In February 1797 a French fleet on the way to Ireland was forced to seek shelter in the Welsh port of Fishguard.
-The Pembrokeshire Militia captured all the French soldiers put ashore, but the incident did nothing to ease government fears of enemy interference in Irish affairs.
+The Pembrokeshire Militia captured all the French soldiers put ashore.
+The incident did nothing to ease government fears of enemy interference in Irish affairs.

 In the event, the rebellion was easily put down.
-Despite a shortage of regular troops and a dismal record of ill disciple among the Irish militia, the British closed in on the rebels, defeating them at Vinegar Hill on 21st June.
-By then, however, the French had hastily prepared a force of 9,000 veteran troops under General Joseph Humbert, who landed at Killala, County Mayo, on 22nd August 1798.
+Despite a shortage of regular troops and a dismal record of ill disciple among the Irish militia.
+The British closed in on the rebels, defeating them at Vinegar Hill on 21st June 1798.
+However, the French had hastily prepared a force of 9,000 veteran troops under General Joseph Humbert.
+He landed at Killala, County Mayo, on 22nd August 1798.

-12th January 1799 King George III ordered that the 5th (Royal Irish) Regiment of Dragoons, among whom a conspiracy had been discovered during the rebellion, was to be disbanded.
+12th January 1799, King George III ordered that the 5th (Royal Irish) Regiment of Dragoons.
+Among whom a conspiracy had been discovered during the Irish Rebellion, was to be disbanded.
 It was not re-raised until February 1858, by which time it was regarded as a junior regiment.
-Thus, when it was amalgamated with the 16th The Queen’s Lancers in 1922, the latter took precedence, producing the seemingly illogical title of 16th/5th.
+Thus, when it was amalgamated with the 16th The Queen’s Lancers in 1922.
+The latter took precedence, producing the seemingly illogical title of 16th/5th.